Our Services

 We support various types of engineering institutions in enhancing their capacity to deliver sound engineering services.

-SAE is privileged to have access to thousands of Afghan engineers living in the USA, Canada, Afghanistan, and various countries in European and elsewhere.
-They represent every engineering and architectural field and can provide great outcomes in research, development, and implementation.
+SAE is privileged to have access to hundreds of Afghan engineers living in the USA, Canada, Afghanistan, and various countries in European and elsewhere.
+Their expertise covers all disciplines of architecture and engineering, and can provide great outcomes in research, development, and implementation.
 Their skills are the envy of every country.

 Some advisory services delivered by SAE include:

-• Review of draft of the National Building Code developed for the Ministry of Urban Development and Land (MUDL) by a Kenyan consulting firm under a World Bank grant.
+• Review of the draft National Building Code developed for the Ministry of Urban Development and Land (MUDL) by a Kenyan consulting firm under a World Bank grant.

-• Review of articles by students and faculty of the Kabul University’s engineering faculty prior to being published.
+• Review of articles by students and faculty of the Kabul University’s Faculty of Engineering prior to being published.

 • Review architectural and landscape designs by Afghan students and provide guidance on how to enhance their global acceptance.